mpneuried/tcs-charts/README.md

 ## Changelogs

+### 0.2.0

+* added Timebars chart module

 ### 0.1.1

-- added IE8 check and return an error if it's not possible to load a stats module
+* added IE8 check and return an error if it's not possible to load a stats module

 ### 0.1.0